Finance Protesters a Diverse Bunch

 ``It’s silly to deny the reality of globalism,″ Bushnell said. ``But I want to learn more about what’s going on.″

-Other protesters were social activists, like Erick Brownstein, 29, a San Francisco environmental organizer.
+Many protesters were social activists from different parts of the country, like Erick Brownstein, 29, a San Francisco environmental organizer.
 He had close-cropped brown hair and a conservative appearance, except for a red, round clown nose.

 ``I wanted to inject a little humor into the event,″ Brownstein said with a straight face. ``And I wanted to communicate the message `Who are these clowns running the world?
 Who put these clowns in charge?‴